kaytaffer/IV1201-Go-Hire/README.md

   - `popupView` - Popup container meant to wrap child components as a popup view.
   - `topBarView` - Responsible for rendering the top bar.
   - `userNoticeView` - Responsible for rendering user notice messages.
-  - **i18n/**
-    - `i18nConfig` - Contains configuration for i18n, and language list.
-    - `translations` - All translations for the languages supported by i18n.

 ## Server
 The server handling HTTP calls.